AriFordsham/GHCWiki/safe-haskell.md

 Notice that C didn't need to trust package Wuggle; the machine checking is enough.
 C only needs to trust packages that have `-XTrustworthy` modules in them.

+### Safety Inference

+In the case where a module is compiled without one of `-XSafe`, `-XTrustworthy` or `-XUnsafe` being used, GHC will try to figure out itself if the module can be considered safe or not.
+This safety inference will never mark a module as trustworthy, only as either unsafe or as safe.
+GHC uses a simply method to determine this for a module M:

+- If M would compile without error under the `-XSafe` flag, then the module is marked as safe.
+- If M would fail to compile under the `-XSafe` flag, then the module is marked as unsafe.

+When should you use Safe Haskell inference and when should you use an explicit `-XSafe` flag?
+The later case should be used when you have a hard requirement that the module be safe.
+That is, the use cases outlined on this page and the purpose for which Safe Haskell is intended: compiling untrusted code.
+Safe inference is meant to be used by ordinary Haskell programmers.
+Users who probably don't care about Safe Haskell.

+Say you are writing a Haskell library.
+Then you probably just want to use Safe inference.
+Assuming you avoid any unsafe features of the language then your modules will be marked safe.
+This is a benefit as now a user of your library who may want to use it as part of an API exposed to untrusted code can use the library without any changes.
+If there wasn't safety inference then either the writer of the library would have to explicitly use Safe Haskell, which is an unreasonable expectation of the whole Haskell community.
+Or the user of the library would have to wrap it in a shim that simply re-exported your API through a trustworthy module, an annoying practice.

 ### Imports Without Trust